Jonas Wallerstedt: Return to GIF Sundsvall

 On 24 February it was announced that Wallerstedt had signed for his former GIF Sundsvall, playing in the Swedish second division, Superettan.
 He scored already in his first game for the club, in a friendly against Umeå FC.
 Wallerstedt also scored the team's first competitive goal of the season as GIF Sundsvall won beat Falkenbergs FF 2–1.
 His second goal of the season came in week 6 as he secured a point for his team from the penalty spot in the 1–1 draw against Qviding FIF, a game in which he also was chosen as captain in Stefan Ålander's absence.
 He finished the season with nine goals as GIF Sundsvall finished 5th in Superettan, missing playoff by four points.

 International career

-Jonas Wallerstedt made his international debut for the Swedish national team against South Africa in Pretoria on 27 November 1999 as he came in from the bench replacing Marcus Allbäck.
+Jonas Wallerstedt made his international debut for the Sweden national team against South Africa in Pretoria on 27 November 1999 as he came in from the bench replacing Marcus Allbäck.
 The team consisted of players only from the Scandinavian leagues.
 He won another two international caps against Denmark and Norway in La Manga between 31 January and 4 February 2000, coming in as a late substitute.
 Again, the team consisted of players from the Scandinavian leagues.
 Notably, of the 3 games he participated in, the team lost 2 and made 1 draw scoring only one goal.
 He has yet to make his competitive debut and his first international goal, but it is unlikely that he will get a chance to win a fourth cap as he has not been up for discussion in several years.

-Statistics

-All stats correct as of 27 June 2011.